 Definitely there are free VPN services but there are also paid ones.
 It is often said that nothing good comes cheap so it is advisable to get the paid versions.
-However if funds are not available, there are reasonable good free alternatives of paid ones to choose from.
+However, if funds are not available, there are reasonable good free alternatives for paid ones to choose from.

 Top five(5) VPNs

 Now that you have a pretty good understanding of VPNs and all there is to know about them, it is time to look at the best and those that offer the most privacy out there.
 I have shortlisted five of the best VPN services for you below.

 - Tor Guard(3000+ servers, 55 countries)